progmult/yii-phing-deploy/README.md

 ## Conclusion ##
 It maybe simpler to use ssh command for this: it's faster, cause you don't waste time for googling "How to do thing with Phing" and learn "XML"-programming. :) But you may use one deploy config for many yii projects, just created symlinks to build.xml.

+I use this in my CI Jenkins installation for deploy apps to staging server.

-I use this in my CI Jenkins installation to deploy apps on staging server.
+I use this in my CI Jenkins installation for deploy apps to staging server.
-I put build.xml and onter files into "workspace" directory and then configure project to use Phing instead of Ant. runs after special project for for unit tests (and other build tasks) completes successful.
+I created dedicated job and then configure it:
+ - to use Phing instead of default Ant.
+ - to build after other project (for unit tests and other build tasks) completes successful;
+and at last just put build.xml and other files into job "workspace" directory.